-[Section 92A inserted by No. 12 of 1998 s.
+[Section 92A inserted: No. 12 of 1998 s.
 64.]

 93. Cancellation of suspended licences

 (1) Where the operation of a licence or a permit relating to a licence is suspended, or is deemed to have been suspended, and the Director after (where practicable) giving the holder a reasonable opportunity to make submissions or to be heard, is satisfied —